Codesota · Registry · NLP · Text embeddings · MTEB15 models · 56+ datasets · 8 task types← back to benchmarks

 • May need domain fine-tuning

-LLM Embeddings via API
+LLM embeddings via API

 Embedding endpoints from OpenAI, Cohere, Voyage, and others.
 Zero infrastructure to manage.